kencochrane/kencochrane.net/content/post/cashstar-the-early-years.md

 ### First Customers

 When we signed Uno's and Travelocity they didn't want an open loop gift card, they wanted us to integrate with their existing gift card platform.
 They were the primary cause of the pivot (described above), and to be honest if it wasn't for them, we wouldn't have signed other larger clients.
 Once we signed them, it wasn't long before we signed [O'Charley's](https://en.wikipedia.org/wiki/O%27Charley%27s) which lead us to [CVS](https://www.cvs.com), which then lead us to [Home Depot](https://www.homedepot.com).

-Landing Home Depot was huge, and it took a lot of work from a lot of people, to close that deal.
-But once it did close, we knew we were on to something.
+Landing Home Depot was huge, and it took a lot of work from a lot of people.
+Phil Moran brought it in, and [Brian Rigney](https://www.linkedin.com/in/brianrigney/) lead the negotiation and closing of the deal.
+He worked closely with [Madeline Wong](https://www.linkedin.com/in/mwong/) from Home Depot to get the contact written and signed.
+There were times when I didn't think the deal would close, but Brian and Madeline worked really hard, and got it done.
+Once we landed Home Depot as our anchor tenant, we knew we were on to something.

 ### Fraud
 As mentioned above, one of the things we needed to worry about was Fraud.
 Potential fraud scared a lot of businesses from selling gift cards online.
 To overcome this issue, we decided to cover all fraud.
 That means if someone used a stolen credit card to buy a gift card, we would eat the cost of that gift card, and the business wouldn't have any liability.
 This resinated well with customers, and was a differentiator between us and our competitors.